ikumen/today-i-learned/posts/til/huffman-coding.md

 ## How it works

-All data (e.g, text, audio, photos,...) is represented in computing by [bits](https://en.wikipedia.org/wiki/Bit), a bunch of ones and zeros.
+All data (e.g. text, audio, photos,...) is represented in computing by [bits](https://en.wikipedia.org/wiki/Bit), a bunch of ones and zeros.
 To make any sense of this data, we have encoding schemes that tell us what a group of bits represents.
 There are different encoding schemes for different purposes, but for this example we'll focus on [US-ASCII](https://en.wikipedia.org/wiki/ASCII).

 ASCII is a fixed-width encoding scheme [that maps English characters and other symbols](https://www.asciitable.com/) to bits, specifically 8 bits.
 Let's take a look at some ASCII symbols and their representation in bits.